Balajiselvarajj/GL_AI_ML_NLP_CapstoneProject/README.md

 #### Overview

 ● Exploring the given Data files
 ● Understanding the structure of data
-● Missing points in data
-● Finding inconsistencies in the data
-● Visualizing different patterns
-● Visualizing different text features
-● Dealing with missing values
-● Text preprocessing
-● Creating word vocabulary from the corpus of report text data ● Creating tokens as required
+● Missing points in data● Finding inconsistencies in the data● Visualizing different patterns● Visualizing different text features● Dealing with missing values● Text preprocessing● Creating word vocabulary from the corpus of report text data● Creating tokens as required

 #### Milestone 2: Model Building